tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Introduce Utopian spacing

 -   Pick a method below -- A, B or C -- and make all the spaces in your design Utopian.
 I'm talkinga nooks, crannies, orifices, everything.
-And also paddings, gaps, margins, etc. Whichever method You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox (and maybe You can even skip margins altogether).
+And also paddings, gaps, margins, etc. Whichever method You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox.

 #### A. Just do it by hand ✍️